ZenIDTeam/ZenID-ios/README.md

     - iOS device with camera for testing
     - macOS device for development
 - Software (required for development and deployment):
-    - macOS 10.15
+    - macOS
-    - Xcode 12
+    - Xcode 14
-    - Swift 5.3
+- Minimal supported iOS version:
-    - iOS 11.0
+    - iOS 13.0

 ## Installation

 ### Statically link the frameworks
-Link your project against RecogLib.xcframework and LibZenid.xcframework frameworks
+Link your project against `RecogLib.xcframework` and `LibZenid.xcframework` frameworks.
+Frameworks are located in [Sources](https://github.com/ZenIDTeam/ZenID-ios/tree/master/Sources) directory. )

 Go to your project and click on the `Project detail -> General` and under `Embeded binaries` add `RecogLib_iOS.xcframework` and `LibZenid_iOS.xcframework`.
 Both framework have to be in the `Embedded Binaries` and `Linked Frameworks and Libraries` section.